martinvonz/jj/docs/git-compatibility.md

 ## Co-located Jujutsu/Git repos

 A "co-located" Jujutsu repo is a hybrid Jujutsu/Git repo.
-These can be created if you initialize the Jujutsu repo in an existing Git repo by running `jj init --git-repo=.` or with `jj git clone --colocate`.
+These can be created if you initialize the Jujutsu repo in an existing Git repo by running `jj git init --colocate` or with `jj git clone --colocate`.
 The Git repo and the Jujutsu repo then share the same working copy.
 Jujutsu will import and export from and to the Git repo on every `jj` command automatically.